 A Tattooing Facebook group is the best place to find an answer when you have a question for a more experienced artist.

-For many tattoo artists, social media is already a part of their job, so having your question pop up in their feed makes it much easier for them to answer your question.
-You can get lots of answers in just a few hours this way.
+For many professional tattoo artists, social media is already a part of their job, so having your question pop up in their feed makes it much easier for them to answer your question.
+You can get lots of advice in just a few hours this way.
 You can take things a step further by starting a conversation in the comments or connecting with other tattoo artists through Facebook Messenger.

-the fastest way to annoy a tattoo artist is to ignore their advice.
+The fastest way to annoy a tattoo artist is to ignore their advice.
 If they tell you something, make you sure you listen and implement their advice.
 Otherwise, it won’t be long before you stop hearing back from them.